qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

     So far it feels a bit janky, we'll see.
 - One key `KC_LAYO` to cycle through available base layers instead of a dedicated key for each;
   Shift + `KC_LAYO` stores current base layer selection in eeprom so it comes back after disconnecting or a reset.
-- Added Colemak and Dvorak to default layers that may be selected.
+- Added Colemak and Dvorak as default layers that may be selected.
 - Set UART to 250kbaud with make argument `MITOSIS_DATAGROK_SLOWUART=yes`, for use with 8Mhz Pro Micros.

 ### 0.6.60